 In this article, I’ll take you through the difference between outbound and inbound lead generation, and give you some of my top tips for making the most of those inbound lead opportunities.

 Groundwork and Foundations

-Before you start any lead generation campaign, I want you to take a step back and do the groundwork – making sure you have worked out what your LinkedIn goals are, identified your ideal client profile and chosen your own powerful keywords, before laying the foundations – creating a killer profile to impress your ideal clients from the outset, optimised to boost your discoverability.
+Before you start any lead generation campaign, I want you to take a step back and do the groundwork – make sure you have worked out what your LinkedIn goals are, identified your ideal client profile and chosen your own powerful keywords.
+Then lay the foundations – create a killer profile to impress your ideal clients, optimised to make you easy to discover.

 To boost your discoverability on LinkedIn and to help with inbound lead generation, I also suggest that you customise your LinkedIn URL to make it more memorable.
 If you check out my LinkedIn profile, you’ll see that mine is https://www.linkedin.com/in/nickbagga/ – it’s much simpler and easy to remember than the default combination of your name and a string of random numbers.